 Take nothing but photographs, leave nothing but footsteps

-Taman Negara is truly the closest thing to that last bastion of the primeval rainforest of Malaysia.
+Taman Negara is truly the closest thing to that last bastion of the primeval lowland rainforest of Malaysia.
 In fact, there are still many regions of the park where no man has ever set foot.
 You could spend a lifetime here and still barely scratch the surface of what lies hidden beneath that green canopy; long may it continue.

 Over the years, Taman Negara has survived road construction, dam construction, logging, and even fish farm proposals.
 For it to survive, it’s entirely up to us.